Sanne/perf-testing/lazyStaticInitialization/README.md

     }
 ```

+## Lazy Initialization

+Sometimes you do not need to instantiate an instance of `ExpensiveObject` but can wait until an instance of `ExpensiveObject` is required.
+Waiting until you need an instance before instantiating is called *Lazy Initialization*.
+One issue with *Lazy Initialization* is the field used to cache the instance of `ExpensiveObject` needs to be published safely.

 ### Double Checked Locking

 example: [DclStaticConfigProvider.java](src/main/java/org/johara/provider/DclStaticConfigProvider.java)

-Sometimes your code does not always need to instantiate an instance of `ExpensiveObject` but can wait until an instance of `ExpensiveObject` is required.
-Waiting until you need an instance before instantiating is called *Lazy Idealization*.
-One issue with *Lazy Initialization* is the field used to cache the instance of `ExpensiveObject` needs to be published safely.

-One strategy for safely publishing a cached, lazily-loaded object is to use Double Checked Locking [^1];
+One strategy for safely publishing a cached, lazily-loaded object is to use Double Checked Locking [^1]  The purpose of Double Checked locking is to check to see if the object has been instantiated, and use that object reference, before creating a cached object.

 ```java
     private static volatile ExpensiveObject expensiveObject;